VEuPathDB/StaticContent/content/ClinEpiDB/workshops.md

 </td>
 <td><b>Introduction</b>
 <ul>
-  <li> History and context of the ClinEpiDB project: integra on of diverse multi-Omics datasets; VEuPathDB and other projects</li>
+  <li> History and context of the ClinEpiDB project: integration of diverse multi-Omics datasets; VEuPathDB and other projects</li>
   <li> Objectives and status of <a href="https://clinepidb.org/">ClinEpiDB.org</a>
   <ul>
     <li>Mission/vision</li>